nova-video-player/aos-AVP/faq/faq.md

 ## Nova Video Player can’t find information on some of my videos, I’d like to add them manually.

-Nova Video Player supports NFO file description format that follows the [Kodi specification](https://kodi.wiki/view/NFO_files/Movies).Advanced users can manually create them or use a dedicated tool for this task.
+Nova Video Player supports NFO file description format that follows the [Kodi specification](https://kodi.wiki/view/NFO_files/Movies).
+Advanced users can manually create them or use a dedicated tool for this task.
 More details are available [here](https://github.com/nova-video-player/aos-AVP/wiki/NFO-files).
 Note that Nova only supports The Movie Database identifiers (tmdbid).

+Nova also supports local artwork files placed alongside video files or in show/season folders (`poster.jpg`, `fanart.jpg`, `seasonNN-poster.jpg`, `season-all-poster.jpg`).

 ## What type of subtitles are supported?

 SRT, SUB, VOBSUB, PGS subtitles are supported.
 SSA support is rudimentary.
+Nova supports up to 128 subtitle tracks and 32 audio tracks per video file.

 ## Blue screen starting nova.